nic-dgl104-winter-2024/rrj-Sumit-tech-joshi/README.md

 * Prepared to start working on the assigned issue, following any guidelines or instructions provided by the project maintainers.

-* Created pull request after
+* Created pull request after doing research on multiple platforms and created pull requests: [#73](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/73) and [#59](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/59) to resolve it.